Sri Lanka national football team: Stagnation (2015–2022)

-FIFA suspension and Participation in 2026 FIFA World Cup qualifying (2023)
+FIFA suspension and resurgence (2023–present)

 On 22 January 2023, FIFA announced the suspension of the FFSL from 21 January 2023 until further notice due to the government interference in football, but was provisionally included in the draw, pending a resolution.
 Therefore, all teams/clubs affiliated with the FFSL are no longer entitled to take part in international competitions.
 However, after the issue was settled, the ban was lifted allowing Sri Lanka to take part in the 2026 FIFA World Cup qualification under a strict condition: FFSL must conduct a new election ten days before the fixture against Yemen; failure to do so would result in automatic disqualification of the team.
 The suspension was lifted on 29 August 2023.

 Sri Lanka then participated in the first round of the 2026 FIFA World Cup qualification facing against Yemen on 12 October 2023 but lost 4–1 on aggregate in the process.
 In September 2024, Sri Lanka then played in the 2027 AFC Asian Cup qualification play-off round against Cambodia in which the aggregate was tied on 2–2 where Claudio Kammerknecht scored in the 120+2th minute in extra time to send the game to penalties shoot-out.
 Sri Lanka came out victorious thus qualifying to the third round.

-2027 AFC Asian Cup Qualification (2024–)

-The Sri Lanka national football team began their 2027 AFC Asian Cup qualification campaign by integrating players of Sri Lankan origin from overseas, including Claudio Kammerknecht and Marvin Hamilton.
-Their contributions were pivotal in the team’s penalty shoot-out victory over Cambodia in the play-off round, securing a place in the third round.

-In September 2024, Kuwaiti head coach Abdullah Al Mutairi was appointed to prepare the team for the next stage of qualification.
-Sri Lanka is scheduled to play six international friendlies in 2025 to build match fitness and test tactical adjustments ahead of the third round.
-The third round of qualification will take place in 2025, where Sri Lanka has been drawn into Group D alongside Thailand, Turkmenistan, and Chinese Taipei.
+In the third round of qualification, Sri Lanka were drawn into Group D alongside Thailand, Turkmenistan, and Chinese Taipei.
 On 5 June 2025, Sri Lanka won Chinese Taipei 3–1 on home soil.
+On October 9, 2025 they defeated Turkmenistan 1–0 in an AFC Asian Cup Qualifier.
+On October 14, 2025 the team lost to Turkmenistan 2-1.
+On November 18, 2025 the team lost to Thailand 0-4.
+The team won 1–3 against Chinese Taipei on March 31, 2026.

 Team image

-Media coverage

-There is no official TV broadcaster for the football matches played by the Sri Lanka team because the Football Federation of Sri Lanka has not sold broadcasting rights.
-The SAFF Championship was broadcast by several channels, and tournaments in the 1990s and 2000s were broadcast free-to-air by Channel Eye.
-The 2013 SAFF Championship was broadcast by CSN.
-Star Sports also broadcast the SAFF Championship on pay TV satellite broadcasters.

-The official online broadcaster of Sri Lankan football matches is thepapare.com which streams the games of the Sri Lanka Football Premier League, the finals of the Sri Lanka FA Cup, and the AFC U-19 Championship.